Oxygen-vacancy-induced Raman softening in the catalyst Fe$_2$(MoO$_4$)$_3$: Discussion and conclusion

 Summarizing, through symmetry-mode analysis of the displacive phase transition, we confirmed that the low-temperature monoclinic and high-temperature orthorhombic phases of \fmo~are structurally nearly identical, giving rise to similar phononic characteristics.
-At around 782 cm$^{-1}$—where the experimentally observed Raman reduction occurs \cite{schumacher_unraveling_2023}—we found that oxygen-dominated phonons, with a minor Mo contribution, form asymmetric \ce{MoO4} stretching modes.
+At around 789 cm$^{-1}$—where the experimentally observed Raman reduction occurs \cite{schumacher_unraveling_2023}—we found that oxygen-dominated phonons, with a minor Mo contribution, form asymmetric \ce{MoO4} stretching modes.
 These modes give rise to the major peak in the calculated Raman intensity, accompanied by a small shoulder at 819.96 cm$^{-1}$.
 In contrast, a weaker peak appears at 972.05 cm$^{-1}$, originating from symmetric \ce{MoO4} stretching modes in which Mo is barely moved.
 To investigate the role of atomic vacancies, we introduced an effective approach in which phonons of targeted atoms are selectively frozen.
-This method allowed us to demonstrate that oxygen vacancies dominate the reduction in Raman intensity.
-Importantly, the absence of frequency shifts or peak broadening in the experimental Raman spectra suggests that these vacancies do not significantly alter the local symmetry.
+This approach allowed us to show that oxygen vibrations play the dominant role in the reduction of the calculated Raman intensity, pointing to oxygen vacancies as the primary origin of this effect.
+At the same time, the absence of measurable peak shifts or broadening in the experimental Raman spectra indicates that these vacancies do not significantly alter the local symmetry.

-Structural relaxation of orthorhombic \fmo~with a single oxygen vacancy, however, revealed substantial changes in local coordination: a pentagonal \ce{FeO5} motif emerged in place of octahedral \ce{FeO6}, leading to altered Fe oxidation states.
-Such modifications could be directly verified through M\"ossbauer spectroscopy measurements.
-Consequently, our results identify oxygen vacancies as the primary origin of Raman intensity reduction, while highlighting that their impact must preserve local symmetry in order to remain consistent with experimental observations.
+Structural relaxation of orthorhombic \fmo~containing a single oxygen vacancy reveals notable changes in the local coordination environment: an octahedral \ce{FeO6} unit transforms into a pentagonal \ce{FeO5} motif, accompanied by modified Fe oxidation states.
+Such changes could be experimentally verified using Mössbauer spectroscopy.
+However, the experimental Raman spectra suggest that, in practice, oxygen diffusion from the bulk to the surface may occur rapidly enough to effectively preserve the local symmetry.

+Overall, these results identify oxygen vacancies as the most likely origin of the reduced Raman intensity, while indicating that their presence must not significantly distort the local symmetry in order to remain consistent with experimental observations.